 Rules can vary based upon the lender and the type of loan you're getting, so shopping around might be a little more difficult if you're self-employed.
 This is because every lender has different policies in place regarding risk mitigation.
 As you look around, make sure you're clear about what the lender will need from you.

-What Documents Do You Need To Provide?
+What Documents Will I Need To Provide?

 While underwriting standards will vary based on the lender and the type of loan you’re getting, the same types of documents are likely to be required.
-Here’s an overview of some of the common documentation used across the industry.
+Here’s an overview of some of the common documentation used across the industry:

 - Current statement of bond insurance (policy must be at least 2 years old)